robert/robert.github.com/_posts/2018-11-07-https-something-something.md

 Since TLS was designed without a central verification authority, it was also designed without a central "un-verification" authority.
 If your private key gets compromised then this doesn't somehow stop the mathematics that went into its signature from being correct.

-Un-verication or "certificate revocation" is challenging, and has been for decades.
+Un-verification or "certificate revocation" is challenging, and has been for decades.
 The first attempt at a process for disavowing certificates was the Certificate Revocation Log (CRL) system.
 A CRL is a monolithic list of revoked certificates, maintained by CAs.
 When a certificate owner wants to revoke a certificate (perhaps because they believe it has been compromised), they inform CRL operators, who add this revocation to their logs.
 When a browser wants to know whether a mathematically valid certificate is still faith-worthy, it checks the certificate against a CRL.
 If the browser finds the certificate on the CRL then it knows that the certificate has been disavowed by its owner.
 The browser can calmly freak out and drop the connection.
 This process does work, and is in principle entirely reasonable.
-However, as the number of revoked certificates grows bigger and bigger, downloading and checking a CRL becomes slower and slower and less and less practical.
+However, CRLs are not updated frequently, and as the number of revoked certificates grows bigger and bigger, downloading and checking a CRL becomes slower and slower and less and less practical.

 The Online Certificate Status Protocol (OCSP) is an attempt to scale certificate revocation.
 Instead of asking a CRL server for the entire list of revoked certificates, a browser asks a certificate's designated OCSP server the simple question "has certificate X been revoked?"
 The server quickly replies "yes" or "no", and the browser proceeds accordingly.